jnozzi/cocoadev.com/SiteContent/General/NSSecureTextFieldCell.markdown

-The notionally proper class for password entry in an [[NSForm]], if one could be put there.
+The notionally proper class for password entry in an General/NSForm, if one could be put there.